tier4/driving_log_replayer_v2/docs/use_case/ground_segmentation.en.md

 # Evaluate Ground Segmentation

-Evaluate the function of segmenting and removing ground point clouds from input point clouds.
+Evaluate the performance of the Obstacle Segmentation sub-component in Autoware, which is responsible for identifying point clouds originating from obstacle that vehicle should avoid.

 ## Ground Truth data